audeering/ser-tests/docs/method-tests.rst

 the combined test set
 is below the given threshold.

-The **Unweighted Average Precision Female** and **Unweighted Average Precision Male** tests ensure that the difference in unweighted average precision between the respective sex and the combined test set is below the given threshold.

 We base the thresholds
 on simulations
 with a random-categorical and a